typo-ai/target-typo-proxy/README.md

 This section describes the basic usage of **target-typo-proxy**.
 It assumes that you already have a Typo account, with an existing repository and a dataset.
 If you do not meet these prerequisites, please go to [Typo Registration and Setup](#typo-registration-and-setup).

 ### Installation

-xtracting Python 3 is required.
+Python 3 is required.
 It is recommended to create a separate virtual environment for each tap or target as their may be incompatibilities between dependency versions.
 ```bash
 pip install target-typo-proxy
 ```